 About life expectancy

-None of these, or any other factors, guarantee a shortened life expectancy, instead a call for proper management of health conditions.
-Children with severe cerebral palsy and a number of co-mitigating factors, have been known to live a near-normal life span.
+None of these, or any other factors, guarantee a shortened life expectancy - instead they call for proper management of health conditions.
+Children with severe Cerebral Palsy and a number of co-mitigating factors have been known to live a near-normal life span.
 Every situation is unique and dependent upon many factors.

 Goals for optimizing life expectancy outcomes